Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

-\begin{lem*} The functors does not depend on the choice of presentation. \end{lem*} \begin{proof} By the adjointness property, it suffices to show the lemma for $p^+_{\ms{A}}$, in which case the verification is easy. \end{proof}
+\begin{lem*} The functors do not depend on the choice of presentation. \end{lem*} \begin{proof} By the adjointness property, it suffices to show the lemma for $p^+_{\ms{A}}$, in which case the verification is easy. \end{proof}

-\begin{rem*} When $\st{X}$ and $\st{Y}$ are realizable schemes, then $p_{\ms{A}+}$ coincide with the functor defined in \ref{projectcasepullpush}, which justifies the notation.
+\begin{rem*} When $\st{X}$ and $\st{Y}$ are realizable schemes, then $p_{\ms{A}+}$ coincides with the functor defined in \ref{projectcasepullpush}, which justifies the notation.
 This follows since both functors are right adjoint to $p_{\ms{A}}^+$. \end{rem*}